Growing Tomatoes In Containers

 - Tomatoes stop growing when the temperature is more than 40 °C.

 - The tomatoes won’t ripen if night temperature above 35 °C.

-- Take necessary precaution depending on the type of tomatoes, heat resistant and non-heat resistant.
+- Take necessary precautions depending on the type of tomatoes, heat resistant, and non-heat resistant.

 Sowing Seeds for Growing Tomatoes In Containers